triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

 __2.1 install with pip__

-For Triton version before 24.02, you need the following command:
+For Triton version before 24.05, you need the following command:

 ```bash
 VLLM_INSTALL_PUNICA_KERNELS=1 pip install vllm==0.3.0
 ```

-__2.2 build from source (Recommended)__
+__2.2 build from source__

 As alternative, you can build vLLM from source code: